-4. "It's not my job, the nurse does it....."
+4. "It's not my job, the nurse does it"

-As described above, structured education reinforced with ownership of a personalised asthma action plan is an example of effective, evidence based asthma self-management support and is a key recommendation in the British Guideline on the Management of Asthma.22 In fact this was recommended in the original British Thoracic Society asthma management guidelines in 1990.23 Personal action plans are a visible marker of supported self-management, despite this asthma action plan ownership remains low with surveys from the UK, United States, Europe, and Australia reporting that less than a third of people with asthma have an action plan.
-24-28 In 2014 the UK National review of Asthma Deaths (NRAD) found fewer than one guarter of those who died had had a personal asthma action plan.29
+As described above, structured education reinforced with ownership of a personalised asthma action plan is an example of effective, evidence based asthma self-management support and is a key recommendation in the British Guideline on the Management of Asthma.22 In fact this was recommended in the original British Thoracic Society asthma management guidelines in 1990.23 Personal action plans are a visible marker of supported self-management, despite this asthma action plan ownership remains low with surveys from the UK, United States, Europe, and Australia reporting that less than a third of people with asthma have an action plan.24-28 In 2014 the UK National review of Asthma Deaths (NRAD) found fewer than one quarter of those who died had had a personal asthma action plan.29

-Pulmonary rehabilitation (PR) is a very well evidenced intervention supporting self-management in COPD30 and is recommended in guidelines.31,32 The UK National COPD Pulmonary Rehabilitation Audit has drawn attention to the relatively low proportion of people referred to PR who actually complete the programme (42%)33 but cannot measure the proportion of patients with COPD eligible for PR who were not referred in the first place.
+Pulmonary rehabilitation (PR) is a very well evidenced intervention supporting self-management in COPD30 and is recommended in guidelines.^{31,32} The UK National COPD Pulmonary Rehabilitation Audit has drawn attention to the relatively low proportion of people referred to PR who actually complete the programme (42%)33 but cannot measure the proportion of patients with COPD eligible for PR who were not referred in the first place.
 Anecdotally this is believed to be high with huge variations in referral rates between individual general practices.
-Surveys in a range of countries. including the UK. report physician referral to PR of between 2 and 16% of potentially eligible patients.34 care team contributes.
+Surveys in a range of countries. including the UK. report physician referral to PR of between 2 and 16% of potentially eligible patients.34

+Why is the implementation of these heavily evidence based selfmanagement support interventions so poor?
+One of the problems is likely to be seeing self-management support as someone else's role rather than a shared activity to which everyone in the health care team contributes.
 The current model of UK primary care where including supported self-management is typically seen as the role of the practice nurse or a respiratory nurse specialist within chronic disease care, whereas unscheduled care for exacerbations is often provided by a general practitioner or NHS out of hours services.
 Whilst this may represent a practical delegation of tasks, it risks causing a division in roles which may undermine doctors' confidence and skills in discussing self-management, and can leave the nurse feeling unsupported.
 As a result supported self-management may slip down the list of practice priorities.35 Awareness of different roles enables members of the team to reinforce tasks and 'sell' effective interventions to patients.
 For example, we know that the enthusiasm of the referring doctor is a factor associated with uptake of the offer of PR.36